Phenylketonuria is an inherited disorder of metabolism that causes an increase in the blood of a chemical known as phenylalanine.

 What are the symptoms of PKU?

 Symptoms of PKU range from mild to severe.
 Severe PKU is called classic PKU.
 Infants born with classic PKU appear normal for the first few months after birth.
-However, without treatment with a low-phenylalanine diet, these infants will develop mental retardation and behavioral problems.
+However, without treatment with a low-phenylalanine diet, these infants will develop mental disability and behavioral problems.
 Other common symptoms of untreated classic PKU include seizures, developmental delay, and autism.
 Boys and girls who have classic PKU may also have eczema of the skin and lighter skin and hair than their family members who do not have PKU.

-Babies born with less severe forms of PKU (moderate or mild PKU) may have a milder degree of mental retardation unless treated with the special diet.
+Babies born with less severe forms of PKU (moderate or mild PKU) may have a milder degree of mental disability unless treated with the special diet.
 If the baby has only a very slight degree of PKU, often called mild hyperphenylalaninemia, there may be no problems and the special dietary treatment may not be needed.

 How is PKU diagnosed?

 PKU is usually diagnosed through newborn screening testing that is done shortly after birth on a blood sample (heel stick).
-However, PKU should be considered at any age in a person who has developmental delays or mental retardation.
+However, PKU should be considered at any age in a person who has developmental delays or mental disability.
 This is because, rarely, infants are missed by newborn screening programs.

 What is the treatment for PKU?